 Voltage Clamping

-After a surge protection device has blocked a power surge, clamping voltage is the residual voltage that can pass through it.
+After a surge protection device has blocked a power surge, the clamping voltage is the residual voltage that can pass through it.
 As you can see from Eaton’s VPR, it is apparent that Eaton is more capable of handling power surges than other brands.

 L-N: 600V